IndexMaker/index-maker/README.md

 * [ ] Index Order should use Collateral Amount instead of Price & Quantity
     - Change New Order data structures
     - Change liquidity fitting to fit collateral
+    - Collapse multiple orders for same assets in batches

 #### Design & Performance